danloe/Better-Bot/README.md

 # Botterino

-A discord bot, better than my last one.
+A discord bot, better than my first one.
 This time in Typescript.

 <br />
 <div align="center">